 Often times the navigate feature will choose the fastest route, not necessarily the shortest route, as the shorter route may take longer due to factors such as lower speed limits, more stoplights, etc. However, it also takes traffic into account as well.
 It's also scarily accurate with the estimated time to arrival, adjusting the ETA accordingly with your average speed.

 One caveat to how far the dev team managed to think ahead: It does not always factor in the presence of road construction.
 This shortcoming, shared by every GPS based navigation assistant, is one of the last plausible excuses for not embracing GPS aided navigation.

 The Big Bang Theory: Sheldon wants to learn how to drive on a simulator in order to get practice on it before getting a driver's license.
 Howard Wolowitz modified an armored vehicle simulator he developed for the military into a car simulator so Sheldon could practice driving.
-Of course, as the quote indicates, he does terribly on the simulator:
+Of course, as the following quote indicates, he does terribly on the simulator:

 Leonard: How did you manage to get on the second floor of the Glendale Galleria?
 Sheldon: I don't know, I was on the Pasadena Freeway, missed my exit, flew off the overpass and... one thing led to another.
 (Both flinch as screeching tires and a crash is heard, followed by animal noises like barks and meowing) Leonard: Aw, the pet store.
 Sheldon: Remind me to compliment Wolowitz on the software, it's amazingly detailed.